ailabstw/social-distancing/README.md

-# AILabs Contact Tracing Whitepaper
+# The Taiwan Social Distancing Application and Its Contact Tracing Algorithm

+This document describes the contact tracing algorithm used by the social distancing application form Taiwan AI Labs.

 ## Build

-The following dependencies is required to build the PDF repo.
+The following dependencies are required to build the PDF.

 * [Pandoc](https://pandoc.org/)